strivedi4u/hacktoberfest2024/README.md

 # Welcome to My Repo 🎉
+## ⭐ If you find this repository helpful, please give it a star! ⭐

 This repository is part of **Hacktoberfest 2024**! 🌍
 We’re excited to have you here and encourage **developers of all skill levels**, especially **beginners**, to participate in contributing to this open-source project.
 Whether it’s your first time contributing or you're an experienced developer, this project is designed to be welcoming, fun, and collaborative!